dpgaspar/Flask-AppBuilder/docs/fabmanager.rst

 ====================

 Since version 1.3.0 F.A.B. has a command line manager, you can use it for many development tasks.

-Many of the commands are design to import **AppBuilder** class initialized by your application.
+Many of the commands are designed to import **AppBuilder** class initialized by your application.
 By default it will assume your application follows the skeleton structure, so it will try to import appbuilder from *app/__init__.py*.
 You can pass your own info to where appbuilder is being initialized.

 Take a quick look to the current possibilities.
-The bold ones require your appbuilder.
+The bold ones require to import your appbuilder.

   - babel-compile - Babel, Compiles all translations